General information for passport applicants

 Application for a Passport in lieu of a lost Passport –

-Method of Payment – Cash, Postal Order or Banker’s Draft only
+Method of Payment – Debit/Credit card, Postal Order or Banker’s Draft

 (Postal Order/Banker’s Draft should be drawn in favour of Sri Lanka High Commission)